 -

-Examine in natural light: Daylight gives the most accurate view of your roots.
+Check in natural light: Daylight gives the truest view of your roots.

 -

-Use a color chart: Available at beauty stores or online.
+Use a color chart: Available online or at beauty supply stores.

 -